Learn more about the Reporting API and how to solve some common reporting issues.

 - In urgent cases, if you have waited and the source still isn’t populated, you can notify Singular support, but keep in mind that they are probably already working on it.

-Sometimes, instead of getting all the metrics for a campaign in a single row, you will get network metrics (such as cost) in one row, and tracker metrics (such as clicks and installs) in a second row.
+Sometimes, instead of getting all the metrics for a campaign in a single row, you will get the ad network metrics (such as Cost) in one row, and the attribution tracker metrics (such as Installs) in a second row.

 You get this error when your query included a filter that doesn’t exist.
 For example, you may have tried to filter by an app that doesn’t exist in the Apps page, or an OS that doesn’t exist at all.
 Examine the returned filter value and fix the query appropriately.

 To get a list of all the fields you can filter on and all of the valid values for each field, use the filters endpoint.

 If you included custom dimensions in your query, use the Custom Dimensions endpoint to double-check that the dimensions are still available.
 This error can arise if you or your team have made changes in the Custom Dimensions configuration page since your query was written.

 In addition, for custom dimensions, make sure you use the dimension ID (rather than the "display name").

 One reason your data may change over time is that Singular shows data as it is reported by your networks and tracker(s).
 Some of these partners may report estimated data before they have the final data.
 For example, Twitter states that "Twitter reporting is finalized within 24-48 hours of when impressions are served.
 Before that time, we estimate data to provide real-time feedback, but the data is subject to change" (source).